gio-puter/Dingle/README.md

 Just because an idea is here does NOT mean that you HAVE to do ALL of it.
 Do what you can and are able to do.

-1) Currently, the game only works with 6 letter guesses and secret words.
-I have already added arrays of four and five letter words.
-So, if possible, there should be a way on the webpage to switch between 4, 5, and 6 letter words whether it be through tabs or staged as EASY, MEDIUM, HARD.
-This would also require some additions to the localStorage dictionary.
-2) I think it would be cool to add some sort of leaderboard system whether its global or among friends.
+1) I think it would be cool to add some sort of leaderboard system whether its global or among friends.
-3) It might not be glamorous, but some of this code could definitely use some cleaning up.
-Any optimization would be greatly appreciated.
-4) Also not glamorous, but I haven't checked that all the words in the arrays are valid.
-So going through them and removing the bad ones would be great.
-And also removing ones that aren't reasonable to ask a normal person to know.
-5) Any ideas and extensions that you might have, I'd love to hear.
+2) Any ideas and extensions that you might have, I'd love to hear.

 Thank you